Audrey Hunt's passion for nutrition began the day she was diagnosed with diabetes. She's a vegetarian and advocate for healthy living.

 Unlike its summer equivalent, winter squash is harvested late in the fall, has a longer storage potential, and still provides an outstanding variety of conventional nutrients.

 Winter squash emerged from our food ranking system as an excellent source of vitamin A (in the form of beta-carotene).
-In addition, it is a good source of folate, omega-3 fatty acids, vitamin B1, copper, vitamin B6, niacin-vitamin B3, and pantothenic acid.
+In addition, it is a good source of folate, omega-3 fatty acids, vitamin B1, copper, vitamin B6, niacin, vitamin B3, and pantothenic acid.

-Weight Watcher Butternut Squash French Fries
+Recipe 1: Weight Watchers Butternut Squash French Fries

 - 1 whole butternut squash

-- 1 tablespoon Kosher salt
+- 1 tablespoon of Kosher salt

 - Non-stick cooking spray

-- Preheat oven to 425 degrees.
+- Preheat the oven to 425 degrees.

-- Then, take a large bowl, throw in the french fries and toss with some non-stick cooking spray, until all fries are evenly coated.
+- Then, take a large bowl, throw in the french fries, and toss with some non-stick cooking spray until all fries are evenly coated.